 Once you’ve mastered the 30 minutes of exercise per day, changing your walking route is a great way to keep motivated.
 You can also vary your walk by trying some of the following:

 - Walk up hills to use a wider range of muscles.
 This also uses more energy than walking along flat surfaces.

 - If your walk is along a flat route, increase the endurance by increasing the distance.

 - Do speed walking or jogging sprints, using trees, lamp posts or street signs as your start and end targets.

 Remember that walking also helps the planet.
 By parking the car and walking or leaving the car at home, you will be helping to reduce air pollution.
 This is particularly important for short journeys which use almost twice the CO2 per mile.

 One of the best things about walking is that you can do it alone, with friends or with your pet dog, and it doesn’t cost a thing.
 Whether it’s a walk to the shops or part of your journey to work, a walk on your own or an organised walk with a group of like-minded people, try to make every step count.

-If you would like to learn more about the Walking for Health Scheme set up by Macmillan Cancer Support and Ramblers, please click on the link above to find out about the organised walks in your area.
+If you would like to learn more about the Ramblers Wellbeing Walks Scheme set up by the Ramblers Association, please click on the link above to find out about the organised walks in your area.